As an Amazon Associate, I earn from qualifying purchases.

 - Secure the lid and set the vent to sealing.
 Press manual>high pressure>12 minutes.
 It will take around 10 minutes to get up to pressure.

-- When the cooking time is up, do a natural release for 5 minutes and then flip the vent to venting and perform a quick release.
+- When the cooking time is up, allow for a natural release for 5 minutes and then flip the vent to venting and perform a quick release.

 Notes